AikoMidori/steam-dark-mode/README.md

 # my modification.
-I modified steam's dark mode by AikoMidori to be in the nord color scheme.
+I modified steam's dark mode by Shiina to be in the nord color scheme.
 Rest of the readme is the same as in the original repo.

 # Steam Dark Mode